phiamo/MopaBootstrapBundle/README.md

 (http://twitter.github.com/bootstrap/) as easy as possible into your symfony2 (http://www.symfony.com) Project.

-**NEW:**
+<h3>New</h3>

+<h4>Dynamic SubnavBars</h4>

+To kick start your Navigation, the Navbar component got some face lift.
+It got even easier to integrate also the dynamic sub navbar you might have seen in the twitter bootstrap docs.

+To learn how to use this features read [Initializr docs (50-Initializr.md)](https://github.com/phiamo/MopaBootstrapBundle/blob/master/Resources/doc/4-navbar-generation.md).

+Also have a look into the [Sandbox](http://bootstrap.mohrenweiserpartner.de/mopa/bootstrap/navbar)

+<h4>initializr</h4>

-To make your base HTML5 even better and let you use good practices we added
-to this bundle features from [HTML5 BoilerPlate Project](http://html5boilerplate.com/).
+To make your base HTML5 even better and let you use good practices we added to this bundle features from [HTML5 BoilerPlate Project](http://html5boilerplate.com/).
 Integration was done using setup pregenerated with support of [Initializr](http://www.initializr.com/).
 Actually we support __HTML5__ __BoilerPlate__ _v3.0.3_ with __Modernizr__ _v2.5.3_ and __Respond__.

-To learn how to use this features read [Initializr docs (50-Initializr.md)](Resources/docs/initializr.md).
+To learn how to use this features read [Initializr docs (50-Initializr.md)](https://github.com/phiamo/MopaBootstrapBundle/blob/master/Resources/doc/50-initializr.md).
-This implementation is maintained by [Pawel Madej (nysander)](http://github.com/nysander)

 Live Show
 ---------